-In this example participant X has selected five participants B and participant Y has selected seven participants B. In case the number of X-choices exceeds the number of Y-choices, each participant Bselected by participant X will get revenue of 4.6 tokens and each non-selected participant B 1 token.
-In case the number of Y-choices exceeds the number of X-choices, each participant B selected by participant Y will get revenue of 3.6 tokens and each not selected participant B 1 token.
+In this example participant X has selected five participants B and participant Y has selected seven participants B. In case the number of X-choices exceeds the number of Y-choices, each participant B selected by participant X will get revenue of 4.6 tokens and each non-selected participant B 1 token.
+In case the number of Y-choices exceeds the number of X-choices, each participant B 1 token.
 In case the number of X-choices is equal to the number of Y-choices, one of both distributions will be randomly chosen to determine the revenue for each participant.
 Note that there are two participants B who are selected only by distribution X, three participants by both distributions, four participants only by distribution Y, and three participants by neither distribution.
-The purple frame identifies you as one of the participants B in the figure.
-In the example, you are selected by both participants X and Y. There is no fixed ordering of participants B in this figure.
+The P-choices is equal to the example, you are selected by both participants X and Y. There is no fixed ordering of participants B in this figure.
 In each round, the positions of participants will be ordered according to the distributions X and Y.